sidsethupathi/sidsethupathi.github.io/index.md

 ---
 layout: home
-description: "An electrical engineering student at the University of Illinois - Urban Champaign"
+description: "An electrical engineering student at the University of Illinois - Urbana Champaign"
 tags: [sid, sethupathi, uiuc, ece, blog]
 ---